thenintendodude/Delivering-Consequences-Game/GameDesignDocument.md

 and welcoming places for them to go, since it is these places where they can actually progress in the game.

+### Editing Music
+I edited the outdoor music audio track so that the looping was a bit tighter compared to the original track.

 ### Sound Effects
 Since I know that sound effects provide nice interactivity and satisfcation when playing games, I wanted to make sure to include some sound effects in our game.
 Specifically, I chose sound effects related to opening and closing